penumbra-x/rquest/README.md

 - [source code details](https://github.com/penumbra-x/rquest/blob/main/examples/set_native_root_cert.rs)

+## Header Sorting

+The `HeaderMap` in the `http` library is implemented based on `HashMap`, so the order of headers is random.
+However, the insertion order is preserved.
+The `rquest` library does not sort `HeaderMap` by default, requiring users to set it manually.

+Additionally, for `http/1.1`, `HeaderMap` stores headers in lowercase by default and does not retain the original casing.
+This can be problematic for certain strict servers that may require specific casing for headers.
+Thus, when using `http/1.1`, the `rquest` library might not be suitable for such cases.

+For the `http/2` protocol, headers are enforced to be lowercase, so this issue does not apply.

+- The proposal to retain header casing is still under discussion: [issue](https://github.com/hyperium/hyper/issues/2695)

 ## Device

 You can customize the `TLS`/`HTTP2` fingerprint parameters of the device.
 In addition, the basic device impersonation types are provided as follows: